akinyanju/Sequencing-Dashboard/Readme.md

   * Loads required R libraries.
   * Attempts auto-installation if packages are missing (may fail on restricted systems).
 If that happens, manual installation will be required.
 First review the /log/missing_libraries_log.csv.
+  * You must edit the log path in this file, else there will be an error if that path do not exist.

 * **configPaths.R**